 \begin{proposition} The local intersection index of $\mathcal{C}$ and $\{Jf(x,y)=0\}$ at $z$ is $1$ if and only if $z$ is a saddle point (of index $1$).
 It corresponds to a move $\Ii$, an attachment of a $1$-handle.

-If the intersection index is $-1$, then $z$ is a local minimum (of handle index $0$).
-It corresponds to move $\Oo$, the birth of a component. \end{proposition} The proof of Proposition~\ref{prop:localindex} is technical and is postponed until Section~\ref{sec:proofoflocalindex}.
+If the intersection index is $-1$, then $z$ is a local minimum (of Morse index $0$).
+It corresponds to a move $\Oo$, the birth of a component. \end{proposition} The proof of Proposition~\ref{prop:localindex} is technical and is postponed until Section~\ref{sec:proofoflocalindex}.

-The fact that $L_r$ is positively transverse implies immediately the following fact. \begin{lemma} The move $\Oo^{\ominus}$ is impossible. \end{lemma} \begin{proof} The move creates an unknotted negatively oriented circle in a diagram $D_r$.
+The fact that $L_r$ is positively contact transverse implies immediately the following fact. \begin{lemma} The move $\Oo^{\ominus}$ is impossible. \end{lemma} \begin{proof} The move creates an unknotted negatively oriented circle in a diagram $D_r$.
 But this is impossible by Corollary~\ref{nonegativecircles}. \end{proof} In Corollary~\ref{cor:ominus} we will show that $\Ii^{\ominus}$ is also impossible.

 \begin{lemma} The critical points of the projection $\pi_r : L_r \to \Rr^2$ defined by $\pi_r = \pi'\circ \Psi_r$ are: \begin{itemize} \item the points of non-transversality of $\mathcal{C}$ with $S_r$ given by the equation $\begin{vmatrix} \frac{\partial f}{\partial x} & \frac{\partial f}{\partial y} \\ \ol x & \ol y \\ \end{vmatrix} = 0$;